 I myself have taken part in one of these initiatives and feel incredibly conflicted about the experience.
 In the summer of 2015, after my university finals, I spent a month in Sri Lanka volunteering at a specialist orphanage for children with a wide range of mental and physical disabilities.
-Although I did a lot of research into the most reputable organisations and the type of work that I believed would be in some way valuable, I must confess that I am still unsure as to what impact, good or bad, if any, this might have had on the children and the people working at the orphanage.
+Although I did a lot of research into the most reputable organisations and the type of work that I believed would be in some way valuable, I must confess that I am still unsure as to what positive or negative effects this might have had on the children and the people working at the orphanage.
 Nobody who saw the severity of some of the children’s conditions, which could warrant round-the-clock care back in the UK, and the multitude of tasks carried out by the staff – cooking, cleaning, feeding, teaching – could deny that the orphanage was cripplingly understaffed to meet the needs of the children.
 In this sense, as much as the volunteers were an extra pair of hands to feed a child with impaired mobility or chewing function, or hold a crying infant, I suppose we did serve a tiny useful purpose.

 However, I was there for a month, which is in fact longer than most of my cohort were spending at the orphanage.
 And then what?
 I get to fly back to London, safe in the knowledge that I, for a time, spent time with highly underprivileged children and can tick that off the bucket list?
 As soon as the volunteer leaves, the staff are back to only being able to rely on one another and simply not having enough time and resources to properly care for the children.